codinasion-archive/codinasion-programme/programme/sum-of-digits/README.md

   - umaxyon
 ---

-## Write a program to print sum of digits.
+## Write a program to print sum of digits

 ```txt
 Input:  2332